karlorz/php-starter/README.md

 !
 This repository is at an early stage of development.
-It use it to fast start my own projects/tests.
+I use it to fast start my own projects/tests.

 ---
 # PHP / Docker / Composer Project Bedrock

-Ready to use repository for any symfony composer project.
+Ready to use repository for any symfony project.
+This provides a Docker image and files to bootstrap a Symfony project.

 ## Motivation

 Avoid doing always the same things when starting a composer project.
+Learn Docker, php server admin.

+## Features

+- based on php-fpm (alpine linux)
+- xdebug, intl, pdo_pgsql
+- composer
+- fish shell
+- symfony cli
+- psysh

 ## Usage - Init